adrianton3/adrianton3.github.io/src/hmm/hmm.md

 ## A wandering robot

-A robot with broken gps module has gone rogue and is wandering aimlessly.
+A robot with broken GPS module has gone rogue and is wandering aimlessly.

 Every time-unit the robot makes a move: it can stay where it is, or visit any of the 4 adjacent cells.
 These actions have an equal probability of happening.